leangjia/blender_docs/trunk/blender_docs/manual/editors/preferences/system.rst

    For an optimal Clip editor and Sequencer performance, high values are recommended.
 Use Disk Cache
-   Writes cached strips to disk which can store a lot more than To use Disk Cache, this option must be enabled, the *Disk Cache Directory* and *Disk Cache Limit*, and then save or reopen existing blend-file.
+   Writes cached strips to disk which can store a lot more than to use Disk Cache, this option must be enabled, the *Disk Cache Directory* and *Disk Cache Limit*, and then save or reopen existing blend-file.
 Disk Cache Directory
    The location on disk to store the cache.